booyaa/booyaa.github.io/blog/2017-adding-search-to-your-cobalt-site-part-one.md

 path: 2017/adding-search-to-your-cobalt-site-part-one
 ---
-This will be a two part post, where I detail the steps it took to enable search on my Cobalt site.
+This will be a two part post, where I detail the steps it took to enable search on my [Cobalt](https://github.com/cobalt-org/cobalt.rs) site.

 In this first post I will detail how to integrate [lunr](http://lunrjs.com/) using a manually created index file.
-If you already know how to wire up lunr, you can skip to [second post](http://booyaa.wtf/2017/adding-search-to-your-cobalt-site-part-two), where I create the index file using a liquid template.
+If you already know how to wire up lunr, you can skip to [second post](/adding-search-to-your-cobalt-site-part-two), where I create the index file using a liquid template.

-I love blogs.
-However, once the initial excitement of discovering an interesting blog post has worn off and you want to look for more relevant posts by the same author you start to look for local search or some form of taxonomy.
+I love blogs, but after the initial excitement of discovery you become curious about the blog author and if they have other posts of a similar topic.
+At this point you expect to have either a local search or some form of taxonomy.

-This is often the short coming of using a static site generator to power your blog.
-It's great at produce pre-rendered static pages, but search or tag views are the domain of a dynamic content management system.
+This is often a shortcoming of using a static site generator to power your blog.
+It's great at producing pre-rendered static pages, but search or tag views are the domain of a dynamic content management system.

-The subject of this post is see if I can solve content discovery via local search, I would like to at a later date visit taxonomies.
+As the title of this blog post suggests, I will be looking to solve the problem of local search.
+I'll leave the subject of taxonomies for a future blog post.

-It turns out that we can approximate a fairly good search experience using [lunr](http://lunrjs.com/) which is a light weight implementation of [Solr](https://lucene.apache.org/solr/) the enterprise search platform.
-With a little bit of jQuery and the lunr library we can cobble together a basic search page in Cobalt.
+It turns out that we can approximate a resonable search experience using lunr. lunr is a light weight implementation of [Solr](https://lucene.apache.org/solr/) the enterprise search platform (off the shelf search engine).
+With a little bit of jQuery and the lunr library we can cobble together a search page in Cobalt.

-## My Cobalt source directory structure
+# My Cobalt source directory structure

-This is a point of reference for file locations.
+I've shared my own blog's structure as an way to refer to locations within a Cobalt source directory.

 ```
 .